aparna-bhutani/Data-Mining-with-Association-Rules-for-Scheduling-Open-Elective-Courses-Using-Optimization-Algorithm/README.md

 #### Citation
 If using this code, please cite our work using :

 Susan, Seba, and Aparna Bhutani.
 "Data Mining with Association Rules for Scheduling Open Elective Courses Using Optimization Algorithms."
-In International Conference on Intelligent Systems Design and Applications, pp. 770-778.
+In *International Conference on Intelligent Systems Design and Applications*, pp. 770-778.
 Springer, Cham, 2018.